vladigleba/vladigleba.github.io/posts/gospel/surrender.md

 The decision to give our life over to Jesus is synonymous we the decision to die to self because that is the only way He can reign on the throne of our heart.
 [Baptism](/posts/basics/baptism.md) is a beautiful symbol of this burial of self, along with the old life of sin, demonstrated by the submersion into water, *and* of the resurrection from that burial to a new life in Jesus, demonstrated by the coming out of water.

-## Is death to self a one-time occurance?
+## Is death to self a one-time occurrence?

 > And he said to them all, If any man will come after me, let him deny himself, and *take up his cross daily*, and follow me.
 {% ct 'Luke 9:23' %}